Austria 2026 - Call for Applications

 Selection criteria

-Selection procedure
+Selection Process

-The selection process for the L'ORÉAL Austria Sponsorship Awards takes approx. 4-5 months.
-The selected award winners will be informed in writing after the decision of the award committee (usually in mid-July)
+The selection process for the L’ORÉAL Austria Awards takes approximately 4–5 months.
+The selected awardees will be notified in writing following the selection committee’s decision (usually in mid-July).

-Review procedure
+Review Process

-• Scientific qualification of the applicant
+• Scientific qualifications of the applicant

 • Originality of the research project